mjpernot/elastic-lib/README.md

 # Installation
   * From here on out, any reference to **{Python_Project}** or **PYTHON_PROJECT** replace with the baseline path of the python program.
   * Replace any reference to **{Other_Python_Project}** with the baseline path of another python program.
-  * There are two types of installs: pip and git.

 ### Pip Installation: